Welcome to today's edition of the Rush 24-7 podcast.

 Our telephone number is 800-282-2882 if you want to be on today.

-And the email address, we check it too, as you well know, 800-282-288-2.
+And the email address, we check it too, as you well know, 800-282-2882.

 She was over in the Middle East with Hillary Rodham Clinton.

-And apparently what happened was that Huma Wiener got back to us.
+And apparently what happened was that Huma Weiner got back to us and said, look at your humiliating us, bud.

-You got to step down, and the only way to stop the media is to step down.
+And the only way to stop the media is to step down.

-No other way around it.
+No other way around.

 I don't want to make a big deal about this.

-Apparently he left for rehab, but they're letting him out of rehab to resign this afternoon.
+Apparently, he left for rehab, but they're letting him out of rehab to resign this afternoon.

 And the romantic in me makes me want to think that it was the porn star's call for his resignation that made all the difference.

-She went and got uh Gloria all red.
+She went and got Gloria Allred.

 And by the way, if you're looking, if you don't know which one is the porn star and which one's Gloria Allred, Gloria Allred's the one with the darker hair.